AidanJones/simpleWebServiceTestGolang/README.md

 {"id":12345}

 # Overview
 Places the message (value) to store into a map with a unique id (key).
 The key is returned in the form {"id":12345}.
+If the id has already been taken by a put message then the id will increment until it has a free id.

 When the a request for the value/message comes in, if it exists it will be retrieved, if it does not then there following error is sent. "message Id not found".

 If a delete message comes in then the object is removed.

+Put message allows to update a message based on id, or can place a message at a specified id.

 # How to run: